Racial Discrimination Lawyer Helping Victims of Discrimination in the Workplace

 The EEOC is a very effective way to work on addressing racial discrimination in many employment settings.
 Now if they decide not to take any action they will also issue you a right to sue which allows you to file a lawsuit and take your case to court.
 This is where a racial discrimination lawyer can help guide you through the process.

 Categories of Racism in the Workplace

 Racism at work falls under two different categories, these are disparate treatment and disparate impact.
 The word disparate is another word that describes ‘unequal’.
 Disparate treatment describes situations where race is a motivating factor for any differences in treatment between employees.
 Disparate treatment describes practices in the workplace that may appear neutral but are still discriminatory in a manner that affects the workforce.
 These types of impact situations may not seem to be racist with their intent, but they still have a racist effect on them.

 Know Your Rights and Get Protected by Racial Discrimination Lawyer

 When you have experienced racism in the workplace, you will want to contact a skilled racial discrimination lawyer to see what your next steps are.
 Start with a consultation to explain to an experienced lawyer why you feel you have been discriminated against; they can then advise you what your options are.
-Consultations don’t have to cost a lot, in fact, Cimino Law has been specializing in employment law matters in New York for over 20 years and offers free consultations.
+Consultations don’t have to cost a lot, in fact, Cimino Law has been specializing in employment law matters in New York for over 20 years and offers confidential consultations.
 Contact us today and let our experience work for you.

 Follow us on Facebook for daily updates!